telerik/document-processing-docs/libraries/radwordsprocessing/editing/find-and-replace.md

 ## Replace Text

-Finding all instances of a string and replacing it with another can be achieved with the **ReplaceText()** method of **RadFlowDocumentEditor**.
-The editor exposes two methods accepting different parameters.
+To find all instances of a string and replace it with another one, you can use the **ReplaceText()** method of **RadFlowDocumentEditor**.
+The method features two overloads accepting different parameters:

-* **void ReplaceText(string oldText, string newText, bool matchCase, bool matchWholeWord):** Replaces all occurrences of a string with another string.
-Accepts two optional Boolean parameters which specify whether the casing should be matched and only whole words should be replaced.
-If not set the default values are respectively _true_ for matchCase and _false_ for matchWholeWord.
+* **void ReplaceText(string oldText, string newText, bool matchCase=true, bool matchWholeWord=false):** Replaces all occurrences of a string with another string.
+The last two parameters are optional.
+If these parameters are not set, the default values are true for matchCase and false for matchWholeWord.

-* **void ReplaceText(Regex regex, string newText):** Replaces all matches of the passed **Regex** with the new text.
+* **void ReplaceText(Regex regex, string newText):** Replaces all matches of the specified **Regex** with the new text.

 **Example 2** shows how to create a **RadFlowDocumentEditor** instance and use it to replace all matches of the word "code" with the phrase "source code".